 Step 4: Define Your Brand’s Tone of Voice

-What we sound like.
+What you sound like.

-What we want to sound like.
+What you want to sound like.

 Choose the Dimension of Tone of Voice You are Aiming at